fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 The controller manager knows about resources and can therefore enforce the resource conflict policy, for example, exclusive ownership.

 It also takes care of controller lifecycle management.
-Because it knows about the controllers this is the guy that transitions the controller state machine and it also updates the controllers
+Because the `controller_manager` knows about the controllers it handles the transitions of the controller state machine and it also updates the running controllers.
+It is important to mention that, by design, controller updates are serialized in a single thread and they are periodic.

 <figure>
   <a href="/assets/ros/ros-control/controller-lifecycle.png"><img src="/assets/ros/ros-control/controller-lifecycle.png"></a>
     <figcaption>Controller lifecycle management (Source: <a href="http://wiki.ros.org/ros_control">ROS.org ros_control</a>).</figcaption>
 </figure>

+The controller manager has an API which is based on ROS services.
+This API is used for

+- Controller lifecycle managment: to transition between the states of the controller state machine
+  - `load_controller`
+  - `unload_controller`
+  - `switch_controller`: Note that there are no separate start and stop services.
+Instead, there is a service that is called switch.
+With that, it is possible to to stop a set of controllers and then start a set of controllers in the same control cycle.
+This might be relevant if you have a robot arm that is stopped hanging in mid air and you want to change control strategies.
+What might happen in this case is that your arm falls down when a few control cycles pass.
+With the switch service you can guarantee that there is no control cycle without any controller running unless that is what you want.
+- Query services:
+  - `list_controllers`: list the currently running controllers or which controllers are available for loading.
+  - `list_controller_types`:
+- Other services useful for debugging
+  - `reload_controller_libraries`